jethomasii/project4/readme.md

 https://p4.jethomasii.me

 ## Description
-This is my third project for CSCI E-15.
+This is my fourth project for CSCI E-15.
 It's a task manager, you know for Tasks!!

 ## Demo
 one day they'll be a link here I promise.

 ## Misc
-Not yet.
+Nothing to add.

 # Outside Materials
-Not yet.
+I used the laravel docs, php docs and class notes.
+I did not use any outside packages.